cloudfoundry-attic/cf-abacus/README.md

 npm stop
 ```

-Meter Cloud Foundry App Usage with Abacus on localhost
+Meter Cloud Foundry App Usage
 ---

-Abacus comes with a [bridge](lib/cf/bridge) that acts as a Srvice Provider.
-It reads Cloud Foundry's App Usage Events and reports usage to the `abacus-usage-collector`.
-In the end it enables you to see usage reports for your CLoud Foundry instance.
+Abacus comes with a [bridge](lib/cf/bridge) that acts as a Service Provider.
+It reads Cloud Foundry's [App Usage Events](http://apidocs.cloudfoundry.org/runtime-passed/app_usage_events/list_all_app_usage_events.html) and reports usage to the `abacus-usage-collector`.
+In the end it enables you to see usage reports for your Cloud Foundry instance.
 In order to start the bridge follow its [readme](lib/cf/bridge/README.md)

 Layout
 ---